-MVRDV founder Winy Maas joins a panel of speakers to discuss the relationship between city design and terrorism in this talk, which is the third in our Good Design for a Bad World series live from Dutch Design Week.
+MVRDV founder Winy Maas joined a panel of speakers to discuss the relationship between city design and terrorism in this talk, which was the third in our Good Design for a Bad World series recorded during Dutch Design Week.

 As terrorists begin to target pedestrians streets and city squares, this panel discussion hosted by Dutch Design Week international ambassador Marcus Fairs questions whether better design can help to prevent these attacks.

-Winy Maas is joined by German novelist Ingo Niermann, security expert Tinus Kanters and Rotterdam-based architect Marina Otero Verzier to discuss whether the rising threat of terrorism can be solved through urban planning.
+Winy Maas was joined by German novelist Ingo Niermann, security expert Tinus Kanters and Rotterdam-based architect Marina Otero Verzier to discuss whether the rising threat of terrorism can be solved through urban planning.

-Dezeen is hosting five panel discussions as part of our Good Design for a Bad World initiative.
-The talks are free to attend, and are taking place at the People's Pavilion at KetelHuisplein 1, in the Strijp-S district of Eindhoven.
+Dezeen hosted five panel discussions as part of our Good Design for a Bad World initiative.
+The talks were free to attend, and took place at the People's Pavilion at KetelHuisplein 1, in the Strijp-S district of Eindhoven.